Understanding ThreatScope Mobile XTM

 Filtering Threat Intelligence

-The Threat-Inspect™ menu on the left side panel allows to easily filter and create custom views of the Threat Scope data.
+The Standard Views menu on the left side panel enables easy filtering and creation of custom views for the Threat Scope data.

-1. Select the Data displayed form one of the following categories
+2. Select the Data displayed from one of the following categories

-All Data – Displays all accumulated data by the number of individual events.
+All Attacks – Displays all accumulated data by the number of individual events.
 If a specific device experiences several events of the same type, all events will be counted.

 2. Filter the data

-You can filter the data using each one of the following filters, you can combine filters to create unique views and gain further insight on the events your Appdome-built apps are facing.
+You can filter the data using any of the following filters and combine them to create unique views, gaining deeper insights into the events your Appdome-built apps are facing.

 The filters that can be used for controlling the displayed data are:

-- Threat Stream – The type of defense implemented in Threat Events.
+- Performance By – The type of defense implemented in Threat Events.

-- Task ID – The unique ID for a protected app on FAC.
+- Task ID – The unique ID of the task (upload/build/context/sign)

-- Bundle ID – The app’s identifier as listed in the AndroidManifest.xml or Info.plist file.
+- Bundle ID – The app’s identifier is listed in the AndroidManifest.xml or Info.plist file.

 - Fusion Set Name – The name of the fusion set to which the protected app is subscribed.